HatefDastour/hatefdastour.github.io/_pages/about.md

 My name is Hatef Dastour, and I am a Data Science enthusiast.
 Upon completion of my BSc and MSc degrees in Applied Mathematics in Iran, I joined the <a href="https://www.ucalgary.ca/">University of Calgary</a> to pursue my Ph.D. studies in January 2016.
 <br>
 <br>
 Before completing my Ph.D. in Mathematics and Statistics at the end of December 2019, I had finished a number of research projects in the fields of Applied Numerical Analysis and Mathematics, and I had worked as a sessional instructor for a few semesters at the University of Calgary.
-My research interests focus on the applications of the wave equation in industrial problems and topics in data science.
+My current research interests focus on the applications of the wave equation in industrial problems and topics in data science.
 <br>
 <br>
-I finished my Ph.D. program at the end of December 2019, and then I joined <a href="https://stellaralgo.com/">StellarAlgo</a> as a Data Scientist developer on January 06, 2020.
+I finished my Ph.D. program at the end of December 2019, and then I joined <a href="https://stellaralgo.com/">StellarAlgo</a> as a Data Science Developer on January 06, 2020.
 After that, I joined <a href="https://earthspace.ca/">Earth & Space Inc</a> to assist them with various Data Science related tasks.
 <br>
 <br>
 I am a tech enthusiast driven to learn about the new advancements in technology.
 I also enjoy working out, hiking, and spending time with family and friends.